Doubravka/rse-task/README.md

 The tests use an example FCS file distributed with `flowCore` and verify that the pipeline completes and creates the expected outputs.

+## Development

+`.devcontainer/devcontainer.json` contain working setup for development environment in vscode.
+What is not working is running interactive debugger with arguments (they are not properly passed as trailing arguments and code change is necessary to make it work) as of now.